 8. Support Indigenous creators and businesses

-There are many Indigenous creators on social media platforms that you can follow, including @notoriouscree, @shinanova, @modern_warrior__, @_aysanabee_, @jayroymakokis and @boslen.
+There are many Indigenous creators on social media platforms that you can follow, including @notoriouscree, @shinanova, @_aysanabee_, @jayroymakokis and @boslen.

 What Indigenous non-profits, businesses, and creators do you follow and support?
 Let us know in the comments below!